blairun/bulleted-lists/README.md

 - start a list with a hyphen: "- some text"
 - press enter to continue the list on the following line
-- press tab to mark the item partially complete "~ some text"
+- press tab to mark the item partially complete: "~ some text"
-- press tab again to mark the item complete "+ some text"
+- press tab again to mark the item complete: "+ some text"
 - press tab again to indent to the next level

 #### example: